 Post updated Jan.
 2018

-I don't know how the world knows, but the second you get engaged, you also get 10,000 ads for registries in the mail, emails for dresses and flowers and DJ's out the wazoo, etc. It's everywhere and it's an exciting time and you should soak it up.
+I don't know how the world knows, but the second you get engaged, you also get 10,000 emails and ads for the planning portion.
+It's everywhere and it's an exciting time and you should soak it up.
 It doesn't last long and it's a (mostly) fun season!

-I've been engaged for approximately forever (not really, but 2 years by the time we tie the knot in August 2017) so I feel like I've been soaked in "wedding" for a looooong time by now.
+My engagement to my husband will be 2 years total, so I feel like I've been soaked in "wedding" for a looooong time by now.
 Mostly, I'm okay with it.
 I've scored some good deals and gone to some fun events.
 We have vendors we love, and they don't mind me emailing them every so often with random questions.
 But the one thing I could do without is the ads for wedding diets.

 The number of posts I see about wedding weight loss is overwhelming.
 It pains me to see friends posting about "shedding for the wedding" and "juice cleanse" recipes crowding my Pinterest feed.
 I googled "wedding diets" to browse before writing this post and found some terrifying results (feeding tubes, liquid diets, the list goes on).
 Friends.
 There are so so many reasons why you need to love on yourself and give yourself grace during this and every season of life.